Performative male contest - Ishika Desai, @ishika.photo

 Contestants were armed with period products – Courtesy of Ishika Desai, @ishika.photo

-The meme has sparked viral contests around the world to crown the most performative male.
+The craze has even sparked viral contests around the world to crown the most performative male.

 Last weekend, it was London’s turn.

-Posers descended into Soho Square to battle it out to be named the city’s top performer.
+Posers descended on Soho Square to battle it out to be named the city’s top performer, and competition was fierce.

 Performative male contestants – Courtesy of Ishika Desai, @ishika.photo

 One threw tampons to the cheering crowd.
-Another made his own matcha.
+Another made his own matcha to cheers from the crowd.

-A duo even brought out a guitar and led a passionate rendition of Creepby Radiohead.
+A duo even brought out a guitar and led a passionate singalong of Creepby Radiohead.

 “I don’t really like the word performative” said contestant Alexander.
 He brought a record player because he prefers the way it makes the music sound – he won the contest.